Updated on by Fraser Davidson

 SaaS Native Integration Strategies

-So what about relative approaches to integration?
+So what about relative approaches to native integration?
 Overall 66.7% (almost precisely 2/3) of all of those assessed promoted native integrations on their website.
 A nice round number and a clear majority.
 The other 1/3 were silent on the matter – surprising and we will do a deep dive on whether this is influenced by sector in a follow-on post.

 66.7% DO feature native integrations on their website